TRaSH-Guides/Guides/docs/Radarr/V3/Radarr-Quality-Settings-File-Size.md

 | Remux-2160p  | 221.5   | 400     |

 !!! note
     The reason why you don't see the preferred score in the Table is because we want max quality anyway so as high as possible.
+The higest preferred quality you can manually enter is 1 less than the Maximum quality.
+If you use the slider, the preferred quality can be upto 5 lesser than the Maximum quality.